-In this technical memorandum, we will present a computational performance analysis and an optimization of bottlenecks of the NEMO ocean model, to find why the model fails to scale and to improve both model throughput and efficiency.
+This technical memorandum, we will present a computational performance analysis and an optimization of bottlenecks of the NEMO ocean model, to find why the model fails to scale and to improve both model throughput and efficiency.

-The NEMO ${[1]}$ (Nucleus for European Modelling of the Ocean) model is a state-of-the-art ocean global circulation model used for oceanographic research, climate studies, seasonal forecasting and also for operational oceanography, where the time-to-solution is crucial due the time limitation to provide forecasts.
-It has been used in 5 of the 28 Earth system models involved in the CMIP5 project.
+The NEMO [1] (Nucleus for European Modelling of the Ocean) model is a state-of-the-art ocean global circulation model used for oceanographic research, climate studies, seasonal forecasting and also for operational oceanography where the time-to-solution is due the time limitation to provide forecasts.
+It has been used in 5 of the 28 Earth system models involved in the CMPI5 project.
 The total amount of computing resources used in NEMO simulations worldwide can easily exceed a billion of computing hours per year.
-Moreover, NEMO has limited throughput and its scalability is a well-known issue, which ultimately affects the performance of Earth system models that use it [3].
+Moreover, the known lack of scalability and a quite limited throughput of the model constrain some of the Earth system models that use NEMO as an ocean engine, and to improve them NEMO needs to be faster [3].
 For these reasons, model developments targeting the computational performance are mandatory and this work does a step in that direction.

 The model includes many different modules and options that have an impact on the computational behaviour of the application.
 Computationally speaking, one of the most determining parameters of the model is the resolution of the grid, as the computational workload and the length of the time-step depend on that.
-The use of higher resolutions implies more computational workload and also requires shorter time-step for dynamical stability reasons.
-This means that each time-step needs more wall-clock time to be computed and also more time-steps are needed to simulate a specific period of time.
+The use of higher resolutions implies more computational workload and also requires shorter time-step for dynamical stability reasons, what can be translated to time-steps that last longer and more time-steps needed for a specific time of simulation.
 On the other hand, more workload increases the scalability of the model, as a bigger proportion of time is spent in computation against the time spent in communication.
 In this work, we focused on one of the NEMO reference configurations, that consists in the ocean (OPA) and sea-ice (LIM [2] version 3) modules on a low resolution grid (details can be seen in section 2.2).
 The advantage of performing an analysis using a low resolution grid is that problems related with small sub-domains that limit the scalability of the model are already visible using a small number of CPUs.
 Therefore, the issues that will be relevant at higher resolutions using hundreds of thousands of cores can be identified and faced with a lower cost.
-On the other hand, problems related with higher resolutions such the memory usage or the output size are less determinant and therefore may not be extrapolated.
+By the other hand, problems related with higher resolutions such the memory usage or the output size are less determinant and therefore may not be extrapolated.

 In this technical report, we illustrate the methodology that we use to identify bottlenecks, develop optimizations and evaluate their impact on the performance with an operational ocean model.
-To summarize the impact of this work, with the used configuration, the optimized version of NEMO can simulate 37% faster than before, going from 16.8 to 23.0 simulated years per hour as a maximum model throughput, and improving the efficiency, saving up to 22% of time in a 128-core run.
+To summarize the impact this work, with the used configuration, the optimized version of NEMO can simulate more than two times faster than before, going from 11 to 23 simulated years per hour as a maximum model throughput, and improving the efficiency, saving up to 40% of time in a 128-core run.
 This methodology can be extended to any Earth system model running on a high-performance computing (HPC) platform.